PhD Admission procedure

 - Applicants have to pass the admission exam.

-- Applicants have to fill in an online application form and pay the application fee (50 EUR – PhD programs taught in English, 810 CZK – PhD programs taught in Czech) at latest till 15 December 2020.
+- Applicants have to fill in an online application form and pay the application fee (50 EUR – PhD programs taught in English, 930 CZK – PhD programs taught in Czech) at latest till 31st May 2024 (for the application round I) and at latest till 31st August 2024 (for the application round II).

 - The applicant will receive the payment details for the application fee on the email address provided in the application form, the bank account number and the variable symbol.
 The fee can be paid only by postal order or bank transfer.
 Different payment methods are not allowed.
 If the amount will be lower (eg. the bank will deduct some bank fees), the application will be not finished.
-The payment must be received no later than 15 December 2020.
+The payment must be received no later than 31st May 2024 (round I) and 31st August 2024 (round II).

 - The applicant is allowed to submit applications for more programs (not forms of study).
 Application for each program has to be sent separately, fee has to be paid for each of the program.
 However, for doctoral studies, the applicant is expected to have a clear interest in a specific field of study.